 How to Add a Site to GSC?

 Before you start working with Search Console, you will have to register a Google account.
 If you do not have one yet, it’s high time to create one with the Gmail service.
 Previously, this tool was called Google Webmaster Tools, and this name was saved in its URL.
-The tool was renamed to Search Console, but the URL address remained the same.
+The tool was renamed to Search Console, but the website URL remained the same.
 Google limited itself to just changing the name, the interface of the service remained virtually unchanged (from the old version).

 Keep in mind that when adding a site you will have to pass through the verification process.
 It is necessary for Google to entrust that you are the site owner or a webmaster.
 The verification protects from unauthorized use of the Console.
 There are two simple steps you should take to add your site to the Search Console.
 Check them out below: